Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 This is true if you have not enabled the FullRowSelection on the ListView Control Property Sheet on the General Tab.

-The next five statements will move the ListSubItems, if any, to the ListItem newly created in the new location.
+1. The next five statements in the code transfer all ListSubItems (if any) to the newly created ListItem in the target location.

-Next, all temporary objects created are cleared from memory.
+3. Finally, all temporary object variables are cleared from memory.

 Look at the EmployeesQ Query SQL given below: